Skip to content Skip to footer

 Alternatively, after decades of failure by the U.S. Department of Education (DOE) to elevate national K–12 student performance—evidenced by roughly 50% of U.S. students failing to reach basic proficiency in reading and writing—Congress could choose a different path: rewriting the DOE’s founding legislation.

-Such reform would make K–12 student performance the department’s central mission, fully separate important but non-core K-12 student performance administrative functions and programs, and place the Secretary of Education under a rigorously enforced K–12 student performance contract (see U.S. Department of Education link).
+Central—perhaps singular—mission.
+Such legislative reform could—at the discretion of Congress, and to whatever degree it chooses—make K–12 student performance the department’s central mission, fully separate non-core functions, and hold the Secretary of Education accountable under a rigorously enforced K–12 performance contract (see U.S. Department of Education link).

 A major corporation as the sponsor